smourier/smourier/README.md

 #### Tools
 * [Doxie](https://github.com/smourier/Doxie) - A search engine, local to your machine, focused on source (or textual information) code (based on SQLNado and Lucene .NET).
+* [App Settings Studio](https://github.com/smourier/AppSettingsStudio) - A GUI for centralizing .NET appsettings.json management.
+Provides a unified view to edit, validate, and apply changes across multiple projects and/or binaries, including WSL on Windows, with support for live updates.
 * [Jump List Explorer](https://github.com/smourier/JumpListExplorer) - A (forensics) tool to view and remove Windows JumpLists.
+* [Device Explorer](https://github.com/smourier/DeviceExplorer) - A tool that displays the hardware attached to a Windows computer, similar to Device Manager.
+It also shows Association EndPoints dynamically (Bluetooth endpoints, UPnP, etc.) and Bluetooth LE advertisements.
 * [Trace Spy](https://github.com/smourier/TraceSpy) - TraceSpy is a pure .NET, 100% free and open source, alternative to the very popular SysInternals DebugView tool.
 * [Traces To CSV](https://github.com/smourier/TracesToCsv) - An ASP.NET Core app that continuously digest traces sent from HTTP(S) clients and creates csv files from them.
 * [Raw Input Reader](https://github.com/smourier/RawInputReader) - A tool to read raw input from mouse, keyboard, or other hid devices.